Joseph Hardin Sr.

 Joseph Hardin Sr. (April 18, 1734 – July 4, 1801) was an Assemblyman (in the Provincial Congress) for the Province of North Carolina, and was a signatory of the Tryon Resolves.
 Early in the War for Independence, as a member of the militia from Tryon County, Hardin fought the Cherokee allies of Britain along the western frontier.
-Later in the war, having taken his family over the Appalachian Mountains to the Washington District for safety against the advance of the Red Coats out of South Carolina, Hardin joined the Overmountain Men.
+Later in the war, having taken his family over the Appalachian Mountains to the Washington District for safety against the advance of the British soldiers out of South Carolina, Hardin joined the Overmountain Men.
 He saw action at the Battle of Ramsour's Mill and the decisive Battle of Kings Mountain.
 Following the peace with Britain, Hardin was a co-founder and second Speaker of the House for the State of Franklin; and an Assemblyman in the Southwest Territory before its statehood as Tennessee.

 Early and family life

 Joseph Hardin was born the spring of 1734 in Henrico Co., Virginia Colony in an area several years later to be encompassed by the fledgling town of Richmond at the Falls (now Richmond), Virginia Colony.

 Hardin was the second son, and fourth child, of Benjamin Hardin II and Margaret Hooper.
 He was older brother to Captain John Hardin (1736–1802) (noted as the hero who turned the tide of battle for the patriots at the Battle of Ramsour's Mill during the "Southern Campaign" of the Revolutionary War) and Sarah Hardin, wife to Lt.
 Col. Frederick Hambright.

 Hardin married Jane Gibson (1742–1817) on July 8, 1762, in Virginia.
-They moved to the 'Salisbury District' of the Province of North Carolina, settling in the newly formed Tryon County, where he became Justice of the Peace in 1772.
+They moved to the 'Salisbury District' of the province of North Carolina, settling in the newly formed Tryon County, where he became Justice of the Peace in 1772.